 Especially with COVID-19 upon us, many fundraisers have not gone as planned during 2020.
 That’s not a reason to cram in last minute appeals or beg and plea for all the donations.
 Instead, take the time now to focus your campaign goals and message.

 It can be a bit obvious when a campaign is put together at the last minute, and confusing when a fundraising message and call to action are not clearly thought out.
-Use these tips and my free Fundraising Campaign Toolkit to plan your content and strategy.
+Use these tips to plan your content and strategy.

 Plan Now for An Effective Giving Tuesday Campaign